Rockefeller Cancer Institute’s Multidisciplinary Approach to Treatment

 Medical oncologist Dr. Konstantinos Arnaoutakis and thoracic surgeon Dr. Matthew Steliga regularly see patients with pleural mesothelioma, most often caused by long-ago occupational exposure to asbestos.

-“Patients can be scared at first, but our team tries to make them comfortable, discussing the diagnosis, the prognosis, and therapeutic options,” Arnaoutakis said.
-“We have a great team of different specialist, all working together to help these patients.”
+“Patients can be scared at first, but our team tries to make them comfortable, discussing the diagnosis, the prognosis and therapeutic options,” Arnaoutakis said.
+“We have a great team of different specialists, all working together to help these patients.”

 Steliga specializes in thoracic oncology with an emphasis on lung cancer, esophageal cancer and other tumors in the chest.
 He previously served as an instructor in the department of thoracic and cardiovascular surgery at M.D.
 Anderson Cancer Center in Houston.